Polish President Duda infected with coronavirus; tennis star Swiatek goes into quarantine | CBC News

 The government has also banned public gatherings of more than five people.

-Despite this, thousands poured onto streets on Friday night to protest over a ruling on Thursday by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Roman Catholic country.
+Despite this, thousands poured onto the streets on Friday night to protest a ruling on Thursday by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Roman Catholic country.

 The health-care system has begun to buckle under the weight of mounting infections, forcing the government to set up field hospitals.